-- (a) The parties are committed to developing and maintaining a culture in which unlawful discriminatory policies and practices are not tolerated.
-This commitment is reflected in CSIRO's Code of Conduct and is consistent with CSIRO's obligations under anti-discrimination legislation. - (b) The parties and officers bound by this Agreement will seek to prevent and eliminate unlawful discrimination on the basis of race, colour, sex, sexual orientation, gender identity, age, physical or mental disability, relationship or marital status, family responsibilities, pregnancy, religion, political opinion, national extraction or social origin. - (c) Every endeavour will be made to ensure that neither the provisions of this Agreement nor their operation are directly or indirectly discriminatory in their effects.
+- (a) The parties to this Agreement are committed to providing a positive working environment through eliminating and preventing workplace discrimination and bullying.
+This includes all forms of unacceptable behaviour such as direct and indirect discrimination, bullying, harassment, intimidation, threats and physical violence in the workplace.
+Discrimination and bullying create an unpleasant work environment, are detrimental to individual and team productivity and can affect staff health and well being.
+This commitment is consistent with CSIRO's obligations under anti-discrimination legislation and is reflected in CSIRO's values and Code of Conduct. - (b) The parties to this Agreement and officers covered by this Agreement will seek to prevent and eliminate bullying and workplace discrimination on the basis of race, colour, sex, sexual orientation, gender identity, age, physical or mental disability, relationship or marital status, family responsibilities, pregnancy, religion, political opinion, national extraction or social origin. - (c) Every endeavour will be made to ensure that neither the provisions of this Agreement nor their operation are directly or indirectly discriminatory in their effects.